zolex/vom/docs/README.md

 }
 ```

-Symfony Serializer needs additional context to enable the VersatileObjectMapper, to not interfere with the framework's behavior if not explicitly wanted (especially with API-Platform).
+Symfony Serializer needs additional context to utilize the Versatile Object Mapper.
+This is required to not interfere with the framework's behavior if not explicitly wanted.
-A particular use-case for this is API-Platform, where it would otherwise always return the VOM normalized data.
+A particular use-case where it would otherwise produce unwanted results is API-Platform, where it would always return the VOM normalized data without the extra context.

-Check the [custom StateProvider](https://github.com/zolex/vom-examples/tree/main/api-platform-custom-state/src/State/PersonStateProvider.php) and the [Person Resource](https://github.com/zolex/vom-examples/tree/main/api-platform-custom-state/src/ApiResource/Person.php) in the API-Platform example with custom state.
+_For technical details, check the [StateProvider](https://github.com/zolex/vom-examples/tree/main/api-platform-custom-state/src/State/PersonStateProvider.php) and the [Person Resource](https://github.com/zolex/vom-examples/tree/main/api-platform-custom-state/src/ApiResource/Person.php) in the API-Platform example with custom state
+as well as the [Person Resource](https://github.com/zolex/vom-examples/tree/main/api-platform-doctrine/src/Entity/Person.php) in the API-Platform example with Doctrine._

 ```php
 use Symfony\Component\Serializer\SerializerInterface;